ABOUT US

 • Facilities are available for rent to host your small/large event and the rental revenue supports the Post's activities.

 • General Membership Meetings are held on the 2nd Wednesday of each month at 6pm.
 Veterans who meet VFW's eligibility criteria for membership are welcome to attend.
-Arrive at least 20 minutes early and ask to speak to a post officer prior to the start of a meeting.
+Arrive at least 20 minutes early and ask to speak to a post officer prior to the start of a meeting. the meeting hall is named in memory of Staff Sergeant Geffre.

 • Bereavement gatherings: Families of deceased Veterans who would like to host the bereavement gathering at the post should contact the Commander or the Hall Rental Manager, Frank Tapia at 210.683.2889.
-Bereavements for Veterans are offered at no cost to the family; however, a donation to the post is appreciated but not required.

-Post Information:
+Post Information

-107 Elmhurst, San Antonio, TX 78208
+Address: 107 Elmhurst, San Antonio, TX 78208

-210.845.1041
+Phone: 210.845.1041

-Gilbert DeLeon at 210.859.7690
+Commander: Gilbert DeLeon at 210.859.7690

-Frank Tapia at 210.683.2889
+Rental Hall Officer: Frank Tapia at 210.683.2889

 About the VFW

-In their misery, some of these veterans banded together and formed organizations with what would become known as the Veterans of Foreign Wars of the United States.
+Veterans banded together and formed organizations that would become known as the Veterans of Foreign Wars of the United States.
 After chapters were formed in Ohio, Colorado and Pennsylvania, the movement quickly gained momentum.
 By 1915, membership grew to 5,000; by 1936, membership was almost 200,000.

 Since then, the VFW's voice had been instrumental in establishing the Veterans Administration, creating a GI bill for the 20th century, the development of the national cemetery system and the fight for compensation for Vietnam vets exposed to Agent Orange and for veterans diagnosed with Gulf War Syndrome.
-In 2008, VFW won a long-fought victory with the passing of a GI Bill for the 21st Century, giving expanded educational benefits to America's active-duty service members, and members of the Guard and Reserves, fighting in Iraq and Afghanistan.

 The VFW also has fought for improving VA medical centers services for women veterans.